openstack/neutron-specs/specs/yoga/off-path-smartnic-dpu-port-binding-with-ovn.rst

-Regardless of the chosen method of populating this value, Neutron will then be able to lookup which OVN chassis should handle representor plugging and flow programming for a particular port update that has a board serial included.
+Regardless of the chosen method of populating this value, Neutron will then be able to lookup which OVN chassis should handle representor plugging and flow programming for a particular port update that has a card serial included.

 VF logical numbers are relevant in the context of a particular PF.
 In turn, PF logical numbers are tied to a particular controller.
 Since a NIC Switch is